onelogin/terraform-provider-onelogin/docs/data-sources/apps_instance.md

 - `icon_url` (String) A link to the apps icon url
 - `name` (String) The name of the app.
 - `notes` (String) Freeform notes about the app.
-- `parameters` (Block List, Max: 1) The parameters section contains parameterized attributes that have defined at the connector level as well as custom attributes that have been defined specifically for this app.
-Regardless of how they are defined, all parameters have the following attributes.
-Each parameter is an object with the key for the object being set as the parameters short name. (see [below for nested schema](#nestedblock--parameters))
 - `policy_id` (Number) The security policy assigned to the app.
 - `provisioning` (Block List, Max: 1) Indicates if provisioning is enabled for this app. (see [below for nested schema](#nestedblock--provisioning))
 - `role_ids` (List of Number) List of Role IDs that are assigned to the app.
 On App Create or Update the entire array is replaced with the values provided.